-Reviews of the Accessible Canada Act3 7 PARTS 10 + 11: RELATED, CONSEQUENTIAL AND COORDINATING AMENDMENTS - Diffused Enforcement of Accessibility Standards (sections 147-206) Changes to the Canada Transportation Act : Increased Oversight and Adjudication Powers for CTA 8 Changes to the CRTC4 1 Advantages and Disadvantages to Diffused Oversight and Enforcement4 4 SIGNIFICANT OMISSION: Barriers for Indigenous Persons with Disabilities 6 APPENDIX A: Progressive Realization4 .9 APPENDIX B: Jurisdiction over Accessible Transportation Complaints5 2 APPENDIX C: CTA's Legal Approach to Accessible Transportation Complaints5 5
+Advantages and Disadvantages to Multiple Accessibility Regulations in a Given Ar Reviews of the Accessible Canada Act .
+38 RELATED, CONSEQUENTIAL AND COORDINATING AMENDMENTS - Diffused Enforcement of Accessibility Standards (sections 147-206) .
+39 Changes to the Canada Transportation Act: Increased Oversight and Adjudication Powers for CTA Changes to the CRTC .
+42 Advantages and Disadvantages to Diffused Oversight and Enforcement .
+45 New Monitoring Powers for the Canadian Human Rights Commission .
+48 SIGNIFICANT OMISSION: Barriers for Indigenous Persons with Disabilities .
+49 APPENDIX A: Progressive Realization .
+51 APPENDIX B: Jurisdiction over Accessible Transportation Complaints .
+54 APPENDIX C: CTA's Legal Approach to Accessible Transportation Complaints .
+57 APPENDIX D: Human Rights Based Monitoring .
+63